-To find out how to start a sourdough starter and bake a simple sourdough bread, take a look at the sourdough guide for beginners page.
-It also covers many Faq's on sourdough baking.
+To find out how to start a sourdough starter and bake a simple sourdough bread, take a look at the how to make sourdough bread recipe.
+It also covers many FAQ's on sourdough baking.

 Here's a list of the most popular sourdough starter feeding methods:

 A popular question when it comes to maintaining a sourdough starter is ”do I use the main starter to make the bread, or remove a piece and refresh it?”
 To explain, we'll call the main sourdough the "Mother dough" as it is called in some countries.

 Some recipes require a portion of the mother dough to be removed and refreshed to be used in the recipe.

 Others say to keep the mother dough active and remove what you need to make the bread when required.
 It doesn’t matter in terms of the quality of the sourdough but it will affect how much time you will need to invest in maintaining your sourdough and the amount of discard or bread it creates.

 For each of the following methods, the starter recipe stays the same.
 The differences between them are in how the mother dough is stored and how often it gets refreshed.